goldfirere/units/README.md

     for you to build your own set of units and operate with them.
 All modules implicitly depend on this one.

+ -  __`Data.Dimensions.Poly`__

+    This module exports some more definitions that may be useful when writing functions polymorphic over the choice of dimension.
+These functions are sometimes challenging (or perhaps impossible) to write, as the system is designed more with _monomorphic_ use than polymorphic use.

+ -  __`Data.Dimensions.Unsafe`__

+    This module exports the constructor for the central datatype that stores dimensioned quantities.
+With this constructor, you can arbitrarily change units!
+Use at your peril.

  -  __`Data.Dimensions.Show`__

     This module defines a `Show` instance for dimensioned quantities, printing